 3. Select the signature template you want to use and drag it into position on your email.

 4. With inline editing, you can easily edit the signature content.
 Plus, simply click the image to change it.

 5. When you select the block, the block’s design settings will appear on the right-hand side.
 Here you can edit design elements including padding, font, colors and background.

 And that’s all there is to it!
 You can save this as a custom block by hovering over signature block, clicking the Template icon, entering a name for your signature, and clicking Save.

 You’ve now got your own custom email signature.

 Every part of your email should create opportunities for subscribers to engage, convert or learn more.
 That includes your email signature—it’s likely the last thing they’ll see so it needs to make an impact!

 If you’ve neglected your email signature so far, worry not.
-Now you know that email signatures are powerful marketing tools, and the different elements you can use to achieve your goals (plus how to create one with MailerLite!), you can build a brand new, professional email signature in minutes.
+Now you know they are powerful marketing tools, you can get started building a brand-new, professional email signature!

 For more inspiration and sign-off ideas, check out this article below.

 Have you experimented with your email signature?
-Let us know what your favorite tactics are for email signatures that make a big impression!
+Let us know your favorite tactics for email signatures that make a big impression!